nifleisch/tech-munich-tacto/README.md

 ### Introduction
 The supply chain is the backbone of industrial operations, yet many processes remain inefficient, manual, and time-consuming.
 AI-powered agents have the potential to transform  how businesses interact with suppliers, manage materials, and navigate compliance requirements, ultimately driving smarter decision-making, automation, and efficiency.

 The supply chain plays a key role of industrial operations.
 However, it remains manual and inefficient.
-Given this problematic we propose AI-agent-based solution to transform how businesses interact with suppliers and request materials.
+Given this problematic we propose an AI-agent-based solution to transform how businesses interact with suppliers and request materials.

 More specifically, we focus on the potential use cases of **Negotiation Companion** and **Order Agent**.
 That is:
-- We conduct an initial evaluation of suppliers given a supply of interest and the desired order volume.
+- We conduct an initial evaluation of suppliers given a product of interest and the desired order volume.
 In this evaluation we provide key metrics to help customers select the best possible suppliers.
 - Given suppliers with which the customer wants to negotiate, we analyze historic information, trends that influence the supply price, supply price variation, among others.
-This with the objective to identify possible negotiation strategies and reach the best possible deal.
+The objective is to identify possible negotiation strategies and reach the best possible deal.
 - We do not take full control of the negotiations.
 We suggest ways forward in supply negotiations and draft e-mails that could be sent to suppliers.
 However, the customer can either accept, scrap or fine-tune our suggestions.

-**SOMEWHERE ADD BENNY'S PRINCIPALS**

 ### How Does It Work?
 ```mermaid